 Important Pharmaceutical interview Questions related to equipment validation/calibration:

-We do calibration of instruments or equipment at regular intervals.
+Q. We do the calibration of instruments or equipment at regular intervals.
 Why?

 Answer: Sometimes, it might be to “Drift” in instruments, so To ensure the proper functioning of equipment, we do the calibration.
 So it is recommended to calibrate and recalibrate the measuring devices and appliances on predetermined time intervals to gain confidence in the accuracy of the data.

 Answer: Three batches are enough to identify trend analysis and provide adequate evaluation and reproducibility data.
-First batch quality assumes to be accidental (co-incidental), Second batch quality assumes as regular (accidental), Third batch quality shows the Validation (conformation).
+First batch quality assumes to be accidental (co-incidental), Second batch quality assumes as regular (accidental), and the Third batch quality shows Validation (confirmation).

-Explain About the Revalidation Criteria Of the AHU System?
+Q. Explain About the Revalidation Criteria Of the AHU System.

 Answer: according to regulatory standards, AHU shall be revalidated from time to time.
 AHU shall also be revalidated in the following cases: When the basic design of AHU is changed, When cleanroom volume is altered, When new equipment is installed When construction is carried out, that calls for revalidation.

 Q. What Needs To Be Checked During Ahu Validation?

 Answer: During AHU validation, the following tests shall be carried out: Filter efficiency test, Air velocity & a number of air changes, Airflow pattern (visualization), Differential pressure, temperature, RH, Static condition, qualification of area, and Non-viable count.